 - Abandoned Catchphrase: Kimber doesn't say "Outrageous" like she did in the Jem cartoon— possibly because it's now more associated with Aquaman's appearances in Batman: The Brave and the Bold.

 - Adaptational Diversity: The reboot comics are this compared to the 1980s cartoon.
-The original cartoon had body type limitations largely due to it being a Merchandise-Driven cartoon for a doll line, but the comic doesn't have this restriction so characters have a wide range of body types.
-Various characters are also given Race Lifts and there are more explicitly queer characters than in the source (for example, Stormer and Kimber do away with their Romantic Two-Girl Friendship and become a straight-up couple).
+The original cartoon had body type limitations largely due to it being a Merchandise-Driven cartoon for a doll line, but the comic doesn't have this restriction, so characters have a wide range of body types.
+Various characters are also given Race Lifts and there are more explicitly queer characters than in the source (for example, Stormer and Kimber do away with their Pseudo-Romantic Friendship and become a straight-up couple).

 - Adaptational Jerkass: